What is Purim?

 One night, the king can’t get to sleep.
 He “happens” to command that his royal journals be read to him, and “happens” to be reminded that Mordecai saved his life.
 At which point, Haman just “happens” to walk in.
 When the king asks for advice on how to honor a man, Haman believes himself to be the man the king wishes to honor, and becomes the divine means of bringing honor to Mordecai, whom he despises.
 Why does he despise Mordecai?
 For honoring God by not bowing down to a man!
 What a divine setup!

-Haman grits his teeth and obeys the king’s command to honor Mordecai, but then in a cold rage, he plots to destroy not only Mordecai, but the entire Jewish people.
+Haman grits his teeth and obeys the king’s command to honor Mordecai, never mentioning that he has already put in place a plot to destroy not only Mordecai, but the entire Jewish people.

 When a “crazy coincidence” is God’s timing